-Description: The United Macedonian Diaspora provides internship opportunities as an International Policy and Diplomacy Fellow throughout the year.
+Description: The United Macedonian Diaspora provides both in-person and remote internship opportunities as an International Policy and Diplomacy Fellow throughout the year.
 The program’s purpose is to provide experience for those interested in Macedonia, Southeast Europe, U.S. Foreign Policy, Human Rights, NATO, and the European Union.
 This opportunity can serve to introduce and advance a career in foreign policy, journalism, public relations, human rights, advocacy, government, or the nonprofit sector through several different networking events.

 UMD’s work has implications both nationally, in regard to United States foreign policy, and globally, as we are an International Organization that advocates for Macedonians all across the world.
 As a Fellow, there is never a dull day, and you will gain invaluable hands-on experience in the multilateralism of international relations and how advocacy plays a key role in the Governance of the U.S.

 This amazing experience is open to both Undergraduate and Graduate students.
 Applicants from any and all majors are more than welcome to apply!
 Candidates for UMD should expect to work a minimum of 16 hours per week during the academic year and 40 hours per week during the summer.
 Full-time internships (5 days a week) will be given preference.
 This position is unpaid.
 UMD is proud to accept both in-person and remote internships.
 GPA must be 3.5 and above.
 Reference letters, a formal resume, and a cover letter are required to be considered.

 Applicants must have/be: able to work independently; highly motivated, responsible, and reliable individuals with strong research and writing skills; excellent oral communication skills; strong organization skills; able to collaborate well with others; good at problem-solving; and able to develop own initiatives.
 Time management and workability are traits that are highly necessary to make the best of this experience!
 UMD is proud to host in-person and remote internships.